Nonparametrically consistent depth-based classifiers: Depth-based NN classifiers

+We can now state the main result of the paper, that shows that, unlike their depth-based competitors (that at best are consistent under semiparametric -- typically elliptical -- distributional assumptions), the proposed classifiers achieve consistency under virtually any absolutely continuous distributions.
+We speak of \emph{nonparametric consistency}, in order to stress the difference with the stronger \emph {universal consistency} of the standard $k$NN classifiers.

-\begin{Theor} Let $D$ be a depth function satisfying (P2), (P3) and (Q1)-(Q3).
-Let $k_n$ be a sequence of positive integers such that $k_n\to\infty$ and $k_n=o(n)$ as~$n\to \infty$.
-Assume that, for~$j=0,1$, $\Xb|[Y=j]$ admits a density~$f_j$ whose collection of discontinuity points is closed and has Lebesgue measure zero.
-Then the depth-based $k_n$NN classifier $m_D\n$ in~(\ref{dbclass}) is consistent in the sense that
+\begin{Theor} Let $D$ be a depth function satisfying \textup{(P2)}, \textup{(P3)} and \textup{(Q1)}--\textup{(Q3)}.
+Let $k_n$ be a sequence of positive integers such that $k_n\to\infty$ and $k_n=\mathrm{o}(n)$ as $n\to\infty$.
+Assume that, for $j=0,1$, $\Xb\mid [Y=j]$ admits a density $f_j$ whose collection of discontinuity points has Lebesgue measure zero.
+Then the depth-based $k_n$NN classifier $m_D^{(n)}$ in (\ref{dbclass}) is consistent in the sense that

-where~$\mathcal{D}_n$ is the sigma-algebra associated with~$(\Xb_i,Y_i)$, $i=1,\ldots,n$. \end{Theor}
+where $\mathcal{D}_n$ is the sigma-algebra associated with $(\Xb _i,Y_i)$, $i=1,\ldots,n$. \end{Theor}

-Classically, consistency results for classification are based on a famous theorem from \cite{Stone:1977tk}; see, e.g., Theorem~6.3 in \cite{Devroye:1996to}.
-However, it is an open question whether Condition~(i) of this theorem holds or not for the proposed classifiers, at least for some particular statistical depth functions.
-A sufficient condition for Condition~(i) is actually that there exists a partition of~$\R^d$ into cones~$C_1,\ldots, C_{\gamma_d}$ with vertex at the origin of~$\R^d$ ($\gamma_d$ not depending on~$n$) such that, for any $\Xb_i$ and any~$j$, there exist (with probability one) at most $k$ data points $\Xb_\ell\in \Xb_i+C_j$ that have~$\Xb_i$ among their $k$ depth-based nearest neighbors.
-Would this be established for some statistical depth function~$D$, it would prove that the corresponding depth-based $k_n$NN classifier~$\hat{m}_D\n$ is \emph{universally consistent}, in the sense that consistency holds without \emph{any} assumption on the distribution of~$(\Xb,Y)$.
+Classically, consistency results for classification are based on a famous theorem from Stone \cite{Stone:1977tk}; see, for example, Theorem~6.3 in Devroye, Gy{\"o}rfi and Lugosi \cite{Devroye:1996to}.
+However, it is an open question whether condition (i) of this theorem holds or not for the proposed classifiers, at least for some particular statistical depth functions.
+A sufficient condition for condition (i) is actually that there exists a partition of $\R^d$ into cones $C_1,\ldots, C_{\gamma_d}$ with vertex at the origin of $\R^d$ ($\gamma_d$ not depending on $n$) such that, for any $\Xb_i$ and any $j$, there exist (with probability one) at most $k$ data points $\Xb_\ell\in\Xb_i+C_j$ that have $\Xb_i$ among their $k$ depth-based nearest neighbors.
+Would this be established for some statistical depth function $D$, it would prove that the corresponding depth-based $k_n$NN classifier $\hat{m}_D^{(n)}$ is \emph{universally consistent}, in the sense that consistency holds without \emph{any} assumption on the distribution of $(\Xb,Y)$.

-Now, it is clear from the proof of Stone's theorem that this condition~(i) may be dropped if one further assumes that~$\Xb$ admits a uniformly continuous density.
-This is however a high price to pay, and that is the reason why the proof of Theorem~\ref{mainresult} rather relies on an argument recently used in \cite{Biau:2012uh}; see the Appendix.
+Now, it is clear from the proof of Stone's theorem that this condition (i) may be dropped if one further assumes that $\Xb$ admits a uniformly continuous density.
+This is however a high price to pay, and that is the reason why the proof of Theorem~\ref{mainresult} rather relies on an argument recently used in Biau \textit{et~al.} \cite {Biau:2012uh}; see the \hyperref[appsec]{Appendix}.

-\section{SIMULATIONS}
+\section{Simulations}